Caring For Your Furniture

 Washing

-Wash your linen sheets with like colours on low temperatures in lukewarm or cold water.
-Use the gentle machine cycle and a mild detergent to protect the fibres.
+Wash your linen sheets with like colors on low temperatures in lukewarm or cold water.
+Use the gentle machine cycle and mild detergent to protect the fibers.
 Avoid using bleach and fabric softeners, and avoid dry cleaning.

 Drying